-After an afternoon of shopping or watching a movie (with a cocktail!) at the cinema, indulging in delicious food & drink at one of the dozen restaurants or so restaurants at Centro Ybor.
+After an afternoon of shopping or watching a movie (with a cocktail!) at the cinema, indulging in delicious food & drink at one of the dozen or so restaurants at Centro Ybor.

 Asian-food connoisseurs will love slurping down ramen at the Asiatic Street Food + Noodle Bar.
 Wash it down with some of the city’s finest suds at the popular Tampa Bay Brewing Company brewpub or The Brass Tap.